 This application kills chinch bug, sod web worm, grubs, Japanese beetle larvae and other lawn pests.
 One application generally lasts all season.
 This insecticide also has lawn fertilizer.

 - Chinch bug infestations frequently occur in turf-grass with thick thatch that is exposed to full sunlight during periods of hot, dry weather.
 Damage is often less noticeable during the spring and early summer, and frequently appears from early July through late August when the insects are actively feeding.
 Chinch bugs cause significant damage by removing plant fluids and by injecting a toxin that causes the grass to yellow, turn reddish brown, and eventually die.

 - Sod Webworm larval damage often is observed as brown patches up to the size of a baseball in the lawn.
 Feeding damage from sod webworm larvae frequently goes unnoticed during periods of drought.
 The most severe damage usually occurs in July and August, as larvae chew off leaves and stems just above the crown.
 As they continue to grow and feed, the injured areas enlarge and coalesce into big, brown patches.

 - Japanese beetle adults feed on nearly 300 different host plants.
 Some of the more common ornamental plants include: roses, flowering cherry, flowering crabapple, Virginia creeper, Boston ivy,birch, canna, elm, and marigolds.
 Adults feed during the day, favoring hot weather and plants growing with full exposure to the sun.
 Adults also consume flowers and foliage of many other host plants.
 Damaged leaf tissue takes on a skeletonized appearance since they feed between the leaf veins.
 The larva feed on the roots of grass, killing the grass.

-Organic Alternatives for Fertilizer and Weed Abatement
+Organic and Natural Alternatives for Fertilizer and Weed Abatement

 Pro-Gro 5-3-4 Organic lawn fertilizer